euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 functions are stored as :math:`n`-d arrays, where :math:`n` is the dimension of the state vector (:math:`n=3` for ocean power smoothing example).
-In the course of the algorithm, the value function needs to be evaluated between grid point, thus the need for interpolation.
+In the course of the algorithm, the value function needs to be evaluated between grid points, thus the need for interpolation.

 Requirements and Algorithm Selection